 Each time I remember thinking “can this really be happening again?”
 You would honestly assume that I would have become immune to the shock, but I wasn’t.
 At least when it happened, I knew exactly where we needed to go.

 The trips from Palmerston and Listowel to Kitchener for emergency treatments, cardiologist visits and rehabilitation were nothing compared to what it would have been like if we had to travel to London, Hamilton or even further to Toronto.
 The Cardiac Centre absolutely needs to be in our community.
 It needs to be this close.
 I wouldn’t wish our experience on anyone, though I know that it’s not unique.

 St. Mary’s has given me a miraculous gift – 12 years building memories with the men that I love.
 I’ve watched my husband walk our oldest daughter down the aisle on her wedding day.
 We’ve seen our youngest daughter off to college.
 I’ve held Mike next to me as we celebrated our 31st wedding anniversary.
 And I’ve stared in awe as both my husband and my dad held our first grandchild, my father’s first great-grandchild, in their arms, because St. Mary’s was there.

 Today we actively support St. Mary’s in every way we can, knowing we may need their care again someday.
-This holiday season, I hope you’ll find it in your heart to do the same.
+I hope you’ll find it in your heart to do the same.
 Help families, like ours, continue to experience all of life’s important memories, together.

-From our grateful home to yours, happy holidays.
+From our grateful home to yours, best wishes.

 Michele deBoer and family